JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 }
 ```

-> It’s also possible to use Gradle properties to configure this instead.
+> To configure this, you can also use Gradle properties.
 >
 {style="tip"}

 The most important settings here are:

 * The `coordinates`, which specify the `groupId`, `artifactId`, and `version` of your library.
-* The [license](https://central.sonatype.org/publish/requirements/#license-information) that you’re publishing your library under.
+* The [license](https://central.sonatype.org/publish/requirements/#license-information) under which your library is published.
 * The [developer information](https://central.sonatype.org/publish/requirements/#developer-information) which lists the authors of the library.
 * [SCM (Source Code Management) information](https://central.sonatype.org/publish/requirements/#scm-information),
-  which specifies where the sources of your library are available.
+  which specifies where the library’s source code is hosted.

 ### Publish to Maven Central using continuous integration